hbiede/Threes/README.md

 #### Comment - `33`

-Anything following this command is treated as a comment and is ignored by the compiler (yes, even normal words 😱)
+Anything following this command is treated as a comment and is ignored by the interpreter (yes, even normal words 😱)

 ## Immediates